lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 A thread in the traditional CPU context is a chain of instructions that can operate on one or more data streams, where multiple data streams are processed in parallel using the SIMD mechanism.
 The instructions in the thread represent the workload of the execution units in the CPU, meaning that an instruction contains a couple of items:

  - The type of execution unit that should process the instruction.
- - The exact instruction that should be executed.
+ - The type of instruction that should be executed.
  - The complete set of input data locations.
  - The complete set of output data locations.

 A SIMT "thread" is different because it is more of an abstract concept, as it contains "incomplete" instructions:

  - The type of execution unit that should process the instruction.
- - The exact instruction that should be executed.
+ - The type of instruction that should be executed.
  - An incomplete set of input data locations.
  - An incomplete set of output data locations.

 This "incomplete" set of input and output data locations represent a single data stream of a SIMD capable execution unit, that is why a SIMT "thread" is sometimes referred to as a "SIMD lane instruction stream".
+A "complete" instruction would contain the input and output data locations of all the data streams that SIMD capable execution unit processes.

 The advantage of SIMT threads is that they are relatively intuitive, because they represent the workings of the compute kernel at the data stream level.
 However, they have the disadvantage that they do not have a simple mapping to the hardware that is supposed to execute them.
 This mapping of the threads to the "real" hardware instructions mostly comes down to grouping them such that a single group contains threads with compatible "incomplete" instruction sequences.
 This grouping of threads serves to fill the deep registers of the execution units and a single group of threads is called a "warp".